Co-founder, Board Member, Social Media and Outreach Director

 Mai is a NY State Licensed Wildlife Rehabilitator (Class I) who grew up in Manhattan just down the block from the famous New York red-tailed hawk Pale Male.
 That proximity to such incredible wild creatures inspired her from an early age.
 Mai has been working with animals since childhood, starting as a wrangler and caring for farm animals on a horse and cattle ranch, volunteering with a feral cat continued care and rescue organization, and most recently helping to rescue, rehabilitate and re-release wildlife in New York.
 She studied Media and Communications and East Asian Studies at Ursinus College.

-UUWR Rehabilitator and Board Member
+UUWR Rehabilitator and Secretary of the Board

 In addition to a Bachelor of Arts Degree in Biology from Connecticut College, Zhong is a New York State Licensed Veterinary Technician and Wildlife Rehabilitator (Class I).
 She has been working with wildlife since 2009.
 She has varied experiences with many species of wild birds, mammals, and turtles from the small songbirds to the large Peregrine Falcons and from tiny field mice to porcupines.
 She has volunteered hundreds of hours as a wildlife rehabilitation intern in Maine to not only care for the wild animals, but to standardize turtle and squirrel husbandry protocols.
 She managed and trained staff and volunteers at the Wild Bird Fund while developing and establishing protocols, charts, and instruction manuals that are still in use today.
 She developed and taught Wild Bird Fund’s first annual baby songbird feeding and husbandry classes.
 Zhong currently works as a full- time licensed veterinary technician at an AAHA accredited animal hospital while working as a home-based wildlife rehabilitator who specializes in raising neonatal Eastern cottontail rabbits.